 Matt Stern - Secretary (current term ends June 2018)

-Originally from the suburbs outside New York City, Matt's first Keystone city was Pittsburgh, where is he attended undergrad.
-In 2009, he moved from Washington, DC to Philadelphia to attend graduate school in the area.
-Philly’s strong communities and prideful, honest residents were an immediate relief from DC’s transience and politics.
-Upon graduation, he chose Philadelphia as his home and South Philly as his neighborhood even though it wasn’t the “default” or “easiest” option.
-He has not regretted the decision for a moment since.
-Matt manages a program that improves the energy efficiency and comfort of Philadelphia homes and see his day-job and the Co-op as part of the same effort to make Philly a more resilient and sustainable city -- one household at a time.
-In his free time Matt enjoys cycling around the city, backpacking in the woods and traveling throughout the world.
-It is honor for him to represent the South Philly Food Co-op’s members and serve on the board.
+Originally from the suburbs outside New York City, Matt’s first Keystone city was Pittsburgh, where he attended undergrad.
+In 2009, he moved from Washington, D.C. to Philadelphia to attend graduate school in the area.
+Upon graduation, he chose Philadelphia as his home and South Philly as his neighborhood.
+Matt works as the Electricity Program Manager for The Energy Co-op and oversees the delivery of renewable electricity to thousands of the Co-op’s member-owners.
+Matt see his day job and the Co-op as part of the same effort to make Philly a more resilient and sustainable city -- one household at a time.
+He holds a BS in Chemistry from the University of Pittsburgh and a master’s degree in energy and environmental policy from the University of Delaware.
+In his free time, Matt enjoys long runs in and around the city, backpacking in the woods and traveling throughout the world.

 Nathaniel Cauldwell (current term ends June 2019)

-Nat had been a lifetime New Yorker until 2011 when he moved to Philly with his wife, son, and two cats.
-After renting for a year in East Passyunk Crossing, his family found a house to buy around the corner from the rental and has since added another son and a dog to the family.
-Nat continues to work as the systems administrator/network engineer/web developer for the small manufacturing company on Long Island that hired him right out of college, although the commute has become much better since he now works from home.
+Nat had been a lifetime New Yorker until 2011 when he moved to Philly with his family.
+He continues to work as the systems administrator/network engineer/web developer for the small manufacturing company on Long Island where he’s been working since college, although the commute has become much better since he now works from home.
 Aside from spending time with his family, Nat enjoys using his talents for the good of the community, which is how he got involved with the South Philly Food Co-op.
-Answering the call for “Database Dorkery” help, Nat assisted with the migration to the co-op's current CRM system and has since helped reboot the IT committee.
+Answering the call for “Database Dorkery” help, Nat assisted with the migration to the co-op’s current CRM system and has since helped reboot the IT committee.
 Nat also volunteers his technical know-how to the Philly Free School where his eldest son is currently enrolled.

 Alison L. Fritz (current term ends June 2018)